lrq3000/pyugt/README.md

      `pip install --upgrade pyugt`

-     Or maybe what can be more easy if you want to edit the config file, is to download the archive from Github, unzip anywhere, cd in the folder and type:
+     Or for developers who want to run it locally, after downloading the archive from Github, unzip it anywhere, cd in the folder and type:

      `python setup.py develop`